taliaisonline/taliaisonline.github.io/_notes/Public/exploring personal care product safety.md

 this makes me so anxious and overwhelmed - not only for myself as a black woman (a group that is apparently more affected by these chemicals than average) but also as a black woman who potentially wants to have children one day. it seems so stressful to have to worry to this extent about what products i'm using / eating / coming in contact with while i'm pregnant or trying to conceive as well as what products i put my child(ren) in contact with once they're born. how is it sustainable or realistic in any sense to be consistenly smart about these choices?

-this info really makes me want to scale back my product usage, especially as it relates to my skin and body care routines. i want to go back to the drawing board and do a deep dive in to not only which products i'm using, but also how many. but again, just the *idea* of the mental load i'll have to take on to tackle the amount of chemicals i'm coming into contact with in my daily life is so overwhelming.
+this info really makes me want to scale back my product usage, especially as it relates to my skin and body care routines. i want to go back to the drawing board and do a deep dive into not only which products i'm using, but also how many. but again, just the *idea* of the mental load i'll have to take on to tackle the amount of chemicals i'm coming into contact with in my daily life is so overwhelming.

- it's findings like this that get me vaguely interested in the non-tox / low-tox lifestyle - but the low / non-tox to alt-right pipeline is a concerning correlation at the *least*, and is worthy of it's own note.
+ it's findings like these that get me vaguely interested in the non-tox / low-tox lifestyle - but the low / non-tox to alt-right pipeline is a concerning correlation at the *least*, and is worthy of it's own note.

 ## my next steps